radarsu/radarsu/README.md

 </p>

 ## Description
+When you choose your <storng>perfect stack</strong> quite often you realize that setting things up, well-configured and working takes a lot of time.
+Everything is far from perfect and you need to write tons of code to make all the awesome features work your way according to your needs.

-Have you tried <strong>meteor</strong>, <strong>loopback</strong>, <strong>sails.js</strong>, <strong>nestjs</strong> and nothing suits your needs?
+Maybe you have tried <strong>meteor</strong>, <strong>loopback</strong>, <strong>sails.js</strong> and nothing suits your needs.
 Lack of WebSocket integration?
-No auto-generated swagger docs or CRUD?
+No auto-generated swagger docs, CRUD, issues with GraphQL subscriptions?
 Overcomplicated structure with many concepts you do not really want to implement? <strong>Simple solution comes here.</strong>

+Built on top of nestjs, flexible, ready-to-go.

 ## Installation
 ```sh